The following, in no particular order but grouped into two categories, are questions we are frequently asked, with their answers:

 I-6-Q. I have a few AP credits and plan to do college in less than four years.
 How will that affect my McKee scholarship?

-A. We need more particulars, but we can most likely make some adjustments to our regular grant schedule for you.
+A. We need more particulars to answer the question, but we can most likely make some adjustments to our regular grant schedule for you.

 I-7-Q. Is there any limit on the number of applicants from the same family or from the same school?